pgadmin-org/pgadmin4/docs/en_US/ldap.rst

    limits the search to the base object.
 A *level* search is restricted to the immediate children of a base object, but excludes the base object itself.
 A *subtree* search includes all child objects as well as the base object."
+   "LDAP_DN_CASE_SENSITIVE", "Indicates whether the DN (Distinguished Names) are case sensitive or not.
+   Possible values are True or False.
+By default is set to False."
    "LDAP_USE_STARTTLS","Specifies if you want to use Transport Layer Security (TLS) for secure communication between LDAP clients and LDAP servers.
 If you specify the connection protocol in *LDAP_SERVER_URI* as *ldaps*, this parameter is ignored."
    "LDAP_CA_CERT_FILE","Specifies the path to the trusted CA certificate file.
-This parameter is applicable only if you are using *ldaps* as connection protocol and you have set *LDAP_USE_STARTTLS* parameter to *True*."
+This parameter is applicable only if you are using *ldaps* as connection protocol or you have set *LDAP_USE_STARTTLS* parameter to *True*."
    "LDAP_CERT_FILE","Specifies the path to the server certificate file.
-This parameter is applicable only if you are using *ldaps* as connection protocol and you have set *LDAP_USE_STARTTLS* parameter to *True*."
+This parameter is applicable only if you are using *ldaps* as connection protocol or you have set *LDAP_USE_STARTTLS* parameter to *True*."
    "LDAP_KEY_FILE","Specifies the path to the server private key file.
-This parameter is applicable only if you are using *ldaps* as connection protocol and you have set *LDAP_USE_STARTTLS* parameter to *True*."
+This parameter is applicable only if you are using *ldaps* as connection protocol or you have set *LDAP_USE_STARTTLS* parameter to *True*."
    "**Bind as pgAdmin user**" "LDAP_BASE_DN","Specifies the base DN from where a server will start the search